manas11/Evaluation-of-TCP-SACK-in-WiFi-environments/README.md

 ns-3 has an in built model for SACK.
 This project aims to evaluate the performanceof different TCP extensions in wireless networks, with and without SACK.

+#Why SACK is more relevant when used in Wireless over wired networks?
+-Since chances of packet loss is way higher in general in wireless than wired so Retransmissions happens faster if SACK is used.
+Plus the application at the receiver side won't need to wait for longer gaps to be filled in the receiver buffer.

+-Delivery rate or data rate estimatation is more accurate if SACK is used, hence it helps many wireless alogrithms like Westwood.

 # Setup
 - Network Simulator: ns-3-dev
 - Operating System: Ubuntu 20.04.2 LTS